-Baudeler Magloire: Acting Regional Director/Sanitation Director
+Baudeler Magloire: Regional Director

 Baudeler has worked with SOIL since its inception in 2006.
 A dynamic community leader, Baudeler became a local government official in his hometown of Milot before his thirtieth birthday.
 Ever dedicated to SOIL's work, Baudeler has divided his time between Port-au-Prince and Milot ever since the 2010 earthquake.
 His passion, intelligence, spirited presence, and light heart keep the entire SOIL team inspired.

-Ghislaine Jean Louis: Administrator
+Ghislaine Jean Louis: Administrative Director

 Ghislaine came to SOIL in December of 2012 after working at Univeristé Cumoh.
 She is married and has two children, a son and a daughter.
 Even though she stays very busy with her work at SOIL, she also manages a small preschool.
 Ghislaine loves the work that SOIL does, and gained an even greater appreciation after lending a hand at the compost site for a morning.
 Her favorite thing about working for SOIL?
 “I love the whole SOIL staff!”